 Now, specialty chemical companies such as Reade are creating aluminum oxynitride (ALON), which is used for “transparent armor” applications in the U.S. Air Force and in the windows of armored military vehicles.
 Composed of aluminum, oxygen and nitrogen, the substance stays solid up to 2,190 degrees Fahrenheit, is harder than glass.
 After polishing, it becomes “an extremely durable crystalline material with excellent optical transparency in the near ultraviolet wavelength,” according to Reade.

-According to The Science and Entertainment Exchange, films dealing with the nature of human perception and memory have also bolstered the link between science and movies.
+According to The Science and Entertainment Exchange, films dealing with the nature of human perception and memory have also bolstered the link between science and futuristic movies.
 Consider the work of neuroscientist Steve Ramirez of Harvard University.
 Inspired by movies such as “Inception” and “Eternal Sunshine of the Spotless Mind,” Ramirez developed a way to implant fake memories in rats and is now working on techniques to “turn down” the emotional volume of memories or erase them completely.

-Meanwhile, Medical News Today reported on new research indicating that previously overlooked glial cells — which support and protect neurons — are critical components of both learning and memory.
+Meanwhile, Medical News Today reported on new scientific research indicating that previously overlooked glial cells — which support and protect neurons — are critical components of both learning and memory.